robertwahler/repo_manager/examples/pc_saved_game_backup/INSTALL.markdown

 content and push to a new bare repository for backup.

 > Normally, you don't need to specify the --path if you are already in the
-> working folder and the repoman can find its global config file.
+> working folder and the repo_manager can find its global config file.
 For this
 > example, we are using relative paths and will specify the working folder
 > on the command line via the '--path' option.

     repo generate:remote mines --path=saved_games/mines/saves
     repo generate:remote hearts --path=saved_games/hearts

-### create the repoman asset configuration files
+### create the repo_manager asset configuration files

     repo add:asset saved_games/mines/saves --name=mines --force
     repo add:asset saved_games/hearts --force